jakewvincent/jakewvincent.github.io/discourse-sim.md

     <figcaption>Figure 3: Conversation turn structure</figcaption>
 </figure>

-1. **Floor management**: By default, the floor is given to participants in turn.
+1. **Floor management**: The floor is offered to participants based on priority.
+Each participant can claim or decline the floor, optionally with an urgency weight.
+When multiple participants claim, urgency (then priority) determines who speaks next.
 2. **Discourse briefing**: Before each turn, the current speaker receives a structured summary of the discourse state.
 This briefing is the primary mechanism by which the discourse state becomes *legible* to each agent.
 Without it, the agents would only have the raw conversation transcript to work from and would have no *formal* awareness of what has been established, what remains open, or what has been promised.
     1. The briefing is organized to mirror the distinction between shared and private state.
 It begins with the common ground (established mutual facts), then presents Discourse Commitments, separated into the speaker's own assertions and those made by others.
 That's followed by any answers awaiting the speaker's response, which are flagged as high-priority items in need of resolution.
 It then shows the Table (as a list of active items under discussion) and to-do lists (as pending commitments for each participant).
-    2. The briefing moves on to the speaker's private state: their beliefs, goals, and intentions.
+    2. The briefing moves on to the speaker's private state: their beliefs, desires, and intentions.
     3. The briefing is perspectival: each participant sees the same shared structures but only their own private state.
 This asymmetry is faithful to the theoretical model: common ground is mutual, but mental states are private.
 3. **Deliberation**: The agent considers the briefing alongside the conversation history to decide what to do.
-The briefing makes conversational pressure visible: a participant with an unresolved primary goal seeing a proposal on the Table knows they need to respond.
+The briefing makes conversational pressure visible: a participant with an unresolved primary desire seeing a proposal on the Table knows they need to respond.
 An agent seeing unanswered questions knows there is pressure to address them.
 Items flagged as awaiting response create urgency that the agent can act on.
 4. **Discourse moves**: The agent performs one or more discourse moves, producing utterances and updating the discourse state.
 5. **State update**: The discourse state is updated to reflect the moves made.